hlship/threaded-conversation/README.md

 >
 ```

-You can see that threaded conversation starts by engaging an NPC in converation.
 During a conversation, TC suggests likely quips, which are a subset of available quips.
 Likely quips are those that follow the current thread of conversation.